mayuki/Chell/README.md

 ```

 #### `Env.Verbosity`
-`Env.Verbosity` property is output level when executing a command.
+Sets or gets the output level when executing a command/process.

 - `Verbosity.All`: Displays both the command line and the output of the command
 - `Verbosity.CommandLine`: Displays the command line